heidtJJ/Pascal-Compiler/README.md

 make clean
 make
 ```
-Move the executable file 'mypc' to <a href="Code Generation Tests Created by Tino/CodeGeneration/">the test cases folder.</a> Run a test case in the format
+Move the executable file 'mypc' to <a href="Code Generation Tests Created by Tino/CodeGeneration/">the test cases folder.</a> Run a test case in the format:
 ```
 ./mypc < t0.p
 gcc boo.s